MustardOS/mustardos.github.io/systems/fantasyconsole/pico8.md

 Starting with muOS Pixie you can now drop your official pico-8 zip into `/ARCHIVE` on either SD Card and install using muOS Archive Manager.
 The file is named `pico-8_0.2.6b_raspi.zip` as of the writing of this page.
-The extension will need to be changed to `.muzip` firstly to be recognised.
+The extension will need to be changed to `.muxzip` firstly to be recognised.

 Once you add your purchased files from Lexaloffle you'll need to set muOS to use the PICO-8 External emulator.
 - Browse to where your PICO-8 games are in muOS content explorer.